FreeLanguageTools/vocabsieve/README.md

 [![out.gif](https://i.postimg.cc/vm7frv7p/out.gif)](https://postimg.cc/xkCXYM4R)

+## Note
+The Mac OS build is likely broken, but I can't do anything about it because I have no way of testing it or reproducing any of the bugs.
+If you have a Mac and basic Python skills, please don't hesitate to reach out and help me debug!

 ## Features
 - **Quick word lookups**: Getting definition, pronunciation, and frequency within one or two keypresses/clicks.
 - **Wide language support**: Supports all languages listed on Google Translate, though it is currently optimized for European languages.